L'Est Républicain: 1997-2010: Establishment of the Republican group East

 In May 1997, L'Est Républicain became the majority shareholder of the Les Dernières Nouvelles d'Alsace, based in Strasbourg, by buying back the shares of Banque Vernes for 250 million francs.
 At the same time, the group sold the newspapers L'Est-Éclair and Libération Champagne to the France-Antilles group, which also owns 27% of L'Est Républicain.

 In October 1999, L'Est Républicain took control of its competitor La Liberté de l'Est, thus strengthening its influence in eastern France.
 On 26 October Christophe de Beco, nephew of CEO Gérard Lignac, was appointed managing director of L'Est Républicain.

 In October 2002, Le Journal de la Haute-Marne became a société par actions simplifiée 50% owned by L'Est Républicain.

-In February 2006, Est Républicain or France Est Médias group buys the Rhône-Alpes division from Socpresse for €270 million (Le Progrès, Le Dauphiné libéré, Le Bien public, Le Journal de Saône-et-Loire) with the financial support from the Banque federative du Crédit Mutuel (BFCM).
+In February 2006, Est Républicain or France Est Médias group bought the Rhône-Alpes division from Socpresse for €270 million (Le Progrès, Le Dauphiné libéré, Le Bien public, Le Journal de Saône-et-Loire) with financial support from the Banque Federative du Crédit Mutuel (BFCM).
 The new entity formed is the EBRA group, 51% owned by the Est Républicain group and 49% by Crédit Mutuel.

 On 23 September 2006 L'Est Républicain revealed a confidential-defense note from the DGSE indicating that the Saudi secret services were convinced that Osama bin Laden died on 23 August 2006 of a typhoid fever attack.
-The information was not confirmed by France and the United States.
+The information was not confirmed by France or the United States.

 In June 2008, Crédit Mutuel acquired the company France Est, which holds 18% of the capital of the Est Républicain group, which itself holds 51% of the EBRA group.
 Crédit Mutuel thus became the majority shareholder of the EBRA group.
-Hoever, the Hersant Media group, a minority shareholder of the Est Républicain group, asked for the cancellation of this takeover which reduced its share from 27% to 17%, dispossessing it of its blocking minority.
-The Nancy commercial court ruled in his favor on 23 December 2008 and the Nancy Court of Appeal confirmed the sentence on 17 June 2009.
+However, the Hersant Media group, a minority shareholder of the Est Républicain group, asked for the cancellation of this takeover which reduced its share from 27% to 17%, dispossessing it of its blocking minority.
+The Nancy commercial court ruled in their favor on 23 December 2008 and the Nancy Court of Appeal confirmed the sentence on 17 June 2009.

 On 2 January 2009 La Liberté de l'Est and the Vosges edition of L'Est Républicain were replaced by the newspaper Vosges Matin.

-On 23 February 2010 L'Est Républicain changed its appearance with a new logo, a new format (large format increased from 8 to 7 columns), a new layout, and a new editorial project.
-The newspaper was structured around three pillars: proximity to events, decryption of current events and investigation; and divided in five spaces: Town and local, Region, Sports, France-World, East and vous (everyday life).
+On 23 February 2010 L'Est Républicain changed its appearance with a new logo, a new format (large format decreased from 8 to 7 columns), a new layout, and a new editorial project.
+The newspaper was structured around three pillars: proximity to events, decryption of current events and investigation; and divided into five spaces: Town and local, Region, Sports, France-World, East and vous (everyday life).
 The cost of this change was 2 million euros.